SolhavenGames/Elementals-of-Tulia/GaeaArc/CharacterArcs/AeriArcGaea.md

-# Aeri "Warsight" Glem | Gaea Saga Journey
+# Aeri "Warsight" Glem | Gaea Arc Journey
 <sub> **_War always shines when I'm there!
 Get it?
 Cause..
 Warshine..._** <sub>
 ## Structure
 **Starting State**: A young unit of Endsight under Terkou, being trained in combat with dual swords that connect at the handles.